 Marty Cordes is Co-Founder of the Cordes Foundation, which she created with her husband, Ron, in 2006.
-She directs the Foundation’s work towards its mission to globally elevate the role of women, including initiatives in education, human rights and job training.
-Marty also serves on the board of Nest, an organization focused on the social and economic advancement of global artisans and homeworkers through supply chain transparency and sustainable business development.
+She directs the Foundation’s philanthropic and gender-lens investing work advancing economic opportunities for women.
+In addition, Marty serves on the board of Nest, an organization building a new handworker economy that connects global craftspeople, brands, and consumers in a circular value chain.
 Previously, Marty enjoyed a career in the banking industry and served in several volunteer leadership capacities with social service organizations in the San Francisco Bay Area.
+Her former board roles include Freedom from Hunger, Grameen PrimaCare and Ripple Effect Images.

 Steph Cordes is Vice Chair of the Cordes Foundation, working to advance the Foundation’s ethical fashion and sustainable supply chain initiatives.
 Prior to joining the Foundation, Steph held positions at Conde Nast and luxury fashion brands Alberta Ferretti and Maiyet.
-She serves on the Board of Directors for Indego Africa, an innovative social enterprise that lifts artisans and their families out of poverty, and the Advisory Board for Soko, a Kenyan-based ethical fashion brand.
-Steph is an active member of the Milken Institute Young Leaders Circle and the Nexus Impact Investing Steering Committee and Ethical Fashion Lab.
+Passionate about the intersection of fashion and philanthropy, she serves on the board of directors for Indego Africa, a non-profit dedicated to lifting artisan women and their families out of poverty, and advisory boards of Soko, a Kenyan-based ethical jewelry brand, and Remake, an advocacy group committed to building the conscious consumer movement.
+As an active member of Nexus, Steph co-chairs the Nexus Ethical Fashion Lab and serves on the Nexus Impact Investing Steering Committee.
+She is a Milken Institute Young Leader, StartingBloc Fellow and Hive Global Leader.

 Eric Stephenson is the Portfolio Director at the Cordes Foundation, working to advance the Foundation’s impact investing and philanthropic initiatives.
 He was previously part of the fund investments team at Hamilton Lane and global leasing group at Xerox.
 Eric serves on the investment committee for Align Impact, the advisory board for Duke University’s CASE i3 Initiative on Impact Investing, and is a due diligence mentor at Harvard University’s Initiative for Responsible Investment.
 Eric earned his BBA from Temple University, MA from University of the Pacific and is an active CAIA charterholder and alumnus of the SEO Career Program.